 The School of Education offers both undergraduate and graduate degrees to help students maximize their understanding of teaching, leading, and learning.
-Housed within the School of Education is an undergraduate degree program in Early Childhood Development (non-licensure program), an undergraduate degree program in Elementary Education, an alternate route licensure program leading to a master's degree, and a Master of Education in Education (M.Ed.) in Curriculum and Instruction.
-Additionally, Mississippi Educator Licensure add-on certifications in the areas of Reading/Literacy (K-12) and Gifted Education (K-12) are offered.
+Housed within the School of Education is an undergraduate degree program in Early Childhood Development (non-licensure program), an undergraduate degree program in Elementary Education, an alternate route licensure program leading to a master's degree, and a Master of Education in Education (M.Ed.).
+Additionally, Mississippi Educator Licensure add-on certifications in the areas of Reading (K-12), Special Education (Mild/Moderate Disability K-12), and Gifted (K-12) are offered.